cdapio/cdap/cdap-docs/examples-manual/source/examples/web-analytics.rst

 The complete source code of the ``UniqueVisitCount`` class can be found in the example in ``src/main/java/co/cask/cdap/examples/webanalytics/UniqueVisitCount.java``

-To connect the ``UniqueVisitor`` Flowlet to read from the *log* Stream, we define a ``WebAnalyticsFlow`` class that specifies the Flow:
+To connect the ``UniqueVisitor`` flowlet to read from the *log* stream, we define a ``WebAnalyticsFlow`` class that specifies the flow:

 .. literalinclude:: /../../../cdap-examples/WebAnalytics/src/main/java/co/cask/cdap/examples/webanalytics/WebAnalyticsFlow.java
    :language: java
    :lines: 26-

-Lastly, we bundle up the Dataset and the Flow we've defined together to form an ``Application`` that can be deployed and executed in CDAP:
+Lastly, we bundle up the dataset and the flow we've defined together to form an ``Application`` that can be deployed and executed in CDAP:

 .. literalinclude:: /../../../cdap-examples/WebAnalytics/src/main/java/co/cask/cdap/examples/webanalytics/WebAnalytics.java